piebotai/bot/README.md

 ### Rebalance

-The Rebalance task tries to keep all the values of your enabled coin pairs the same, by selling coins that values are over the average, and using those profits to buy more of the coins that are below the average.
+The Rebalance task tries to keep all the values of your holdings the same, by selling coins whose values are over the average, and using those profits to buy more of the coins that are below the average.

 The maximum value PieBot buys for each coin is set in the `_config.py` file using the `max_rebalance_order_value` environment variable.
 This can be adjusted to meet the needs of your strategy, as well as the frequency at which this task runs, using the `rebalance_frequency` environment variable.

+PieBot has no maximum order value for selling a holding to bring it back on target, to ensure as much profit is secured as possible.

 ## Requirements
 - [Git](https://git-scm.com/download) `2.x`